 Positive Money Europe was set up by Positive Money, a UK non-profit founded in 2010.
 We launched Positive Money Europe in February 2018 following the success of our campaign targeting the European Central Bank “Quantitative Easing for the People’.

-Positive Money Europe is a member of the Eurozone Watchdog Network launched by Transparency International EU which seeks to make the governance of the Eurozone more transparent and democratic.
+Positive Money Europe is an associate member of Finance Watch and a member of the Eurozone Watchdog Network coordinated by Transparency International EU which seeks to make the governance of the Eurozone more transparent and democratic.

 The current money and banking system, including the Eurozone under the remit of the European Central Bank, is not fit for purpose.
 It is causing bubbles in the housing market which price people out of homes and drive levels of inequality even higher.
 The ECB’s policies are aiding climate destruction by supporting carbon-intensive sectors.
 The Eurozone’s monetary system and the paradigm it operates in requires the permanent expansion of levels of debt, laying the foundations for future financial crises.
 Despite its highly concentrated power structure, the Eurozone also suffers from an appalling lack of democratic accountability, where national governments are left unprotected from market speculation.